 “Mama, for my birthday can I have…”

-“She hasn’t even played with all of the new toys from Christmas two weeks ago!
-We’ve failed as parents of an only child.
-She’s ungrateful for her things, she probably doesn’t share well either.
-Our families are going to think we’ve raised her wrong.
+“She hasn’t played with all of her new toys, and now she’s asking for more?
+We’ve failed as parents of an only child – she is spoiled.
 We’re Veruca Salt’s parents off Willie Wonka!”

 “Please Mama – can I have those things for my birthday?”